Readmission application filing periods:

 - In-progress statements from courses you’re currently taking

-- Medical documentation addressing readiness to return (this form should not be submitted immediately, but should be dated by your health care provider and received by the UCSC Medical Director between two and six weeks prior to the beginning of the readmission term)
+- Medical documentation addressing readiness to return (this form should not be submitted immediately, but should be dated by your health care provider and received by the UCSC Medical Director by the deadline listed on the form)

 - Academic standing appeal letters